ren-zxcyq/gorest/README.md

 go run ~/go/src/github.com/ren-zxcq/gorest/muxRouter/main.go
 ```

-- if you want to know what a "module" does, in respect to the repo structure showed above:
+- if you want to know what a "module" does, in respect to the repo structure shown above:
 ```
 go doc gorest/muxRouter
 ```